Office of Student Life

 Many instructors have developed new and innovative ways to assess student learning without using timed exams.
 SLDS strongly encourages instructors and departments to continue this practice, following the principles of Universal Design for Learning.
 While UDL does not eliminate the need for all accommodations, it can create a more accessible and inclusive educational experience for all students.

-Instructors or departments that are not amicable to these operations are welcome to proctor their own accommodated exams in-house.
+Instructors or departments not amicable to these operations are welcome to proctor their own accommodated exams in-house.
 Instructors or departments are always welcome to consult with SLDS staff to discuss other assessment strategies or in-department proctoring options.

 1. Login to the Instructor Portal.

-2. Click the "View" button
+5. Select the "View" button

 Uploading Exam Materials to AIM:

-4. Click the “Step 3 – Confirmation” button.
+5. Select the “Step 3 – Confirmation” button.

-7. A green check mark will appear on the screen to confirm your submission.
+7. Select the “Upload Exam” button.
+A green check mark will appear on the screen to confirm your submission.

 Adding Extended Time in Carmen